Get a free, no obligation personal loan quote with rates as low as 6.99%

 In addition to the federal tax benefits described in the section above, there are also some province-specific tax credits available to seniors.

-Only available to citizens in Ontario, the Ontario Trillium Benefit combines three tax credits to assist in paying for energy costs and sales and property tax.
+Only available to citizens in Ontario, the Ontario Trillium Benefit (OTB) combines three tax credits to assist in paying for energy costs and property taxes.
 To apply, you need to be eligible for at least one of the three combined credits:

 • Northern Ontario Energy Credit